700 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the HEME-Hospice Program treatment for blood cancers?
+What prior data suggests that the HEME-Hospice Program is safe for patients with blood cancers?

 OO